-Financing Home Provision Scheme (HPS) This product aims to change the way home financing works, providing customers with unparalleled levels of flexibility and transparency putting them firmly in control, supported by information and functionality available at their fingertips through the web app.
-Through the app, customers are able to change their payments or length of financing with total flexibility and can see the impact of any considered changes immediately, allowing them to make informed decisions.
-HPS is a debt-free product designed to protect customers if their circumstances change, with the flexibility to switch to a period of renting should they require.
+Property Finance Home Provision Scheme (HPS) This product aims to change the way home finance works, providing customers with unparalleled levels of flexibility and transparency putting them firmly in control.
+This is supported by information and functionality available at their fingertips through the web app.
+Through the app, customers are able to change their payments or length of financing with enormous flexibility and can see the impact of any considered changes immediately, allowing them to make informed decisions.
+HPS is designed to protect customers if their circumstances change, with the flexibility to switch to a period of renting should they require.
 A truly ethical product by design, providing customers with the comfort and security that they will have the ability to adapt their financing should the unexpected happen.
 In turn, these mechanisms ensure that the Company maintains a steady income stream without the risk of default.
 Buy-to-Let Purchase Plan (BPP) With similar flexibility to HPS, BPP enables customers to purchase residential property for investment purposes.

-GYS Investment Savings GYS The GYS Investment Savings Accounts are structured as equity share purchases in the plc company.
-References to GYS Investment Savings Accounts or GYS Accounts relate to such share purchases and not to a regulated bank account.
-Returns are paid to GYS Account holders by way of dividends based on a profit share of rental income generated from the property financing transactions.
-As equity shareholders in the plc company, GYS Account holders benefit from the security of direct ownership of property financing assets held in that company.
-GYS Home The GYS Home account is designed for customers who are saving for a deposit to purchase their home or who wish to obtain a place on our priority waiting list for home financing.
-Customers who have placed money in the GYS Home account will subsequently obtain preferential rates on their HPS or BPP - meaning that they will achieve significant savings for the long-term over the life of that product.
-Other GYS accounts A number of other GYS accounts are offered, and are being developed, to cater for a range of requirements.
-These accounts are designed for customers who are not seeking to purchase their home with us, but are attracted by the flexibility, social impact and competitive returns that these accounts offer.
-Whilst obtaining competitive returns, account holders are also safe in the knowledge that their money is being used for genuine positive impact, contributing positively to society.
+GYS Investment Savings GYS Home The GYS Home account is designed for customers who are saving for a deposit to purchase their home or who wish to obtain a place on the priority list for home finance.
+Customers who have placed money in the GYS Home account are subsequently eligible to obtain preferential rates on their HPS or BPP - meaning that they may achieve significant savings for the long-term over the life of that product.
+Other GYS accounts A range of other GYS accounts are being offered, to cater for a range of requirements.
+These accounts are designed for customers who are not seeking to purchase their home with us, but are attracted by the flexibility, low-risk and competitive returns that these accounts offer.
+GYS, Charity and Business accounts were launched in the period which offer institutions a competitive return, but also provide comfort that funds are being utilised ethically and in line with their values.
+Monies placed in GYS accounts are secured directly against assets, in the form of physical UK Properties, providing strong risk mitigation and a low-risk option for placing funds.
+Whilst obtaining competitive returns, account holders are also safe in the knowledge that their money is being used for genuine social impact, contributing positively to society.